torvalds/linux/Documentation/driver-api/thermal/intel_dptf.rst

 Since it is a platform level framework, this has several components.
 Some parts of the technology is implemented in the firmware and uses ACPI and PCI devices to expose various features for monitoring and control.
-Linux has a set of kernel drivers exposing hardware interface to user space.
-This allows user space thermal solutions like "Linux Thermal Daemon" to read platform specific thermal and power tables to deliver adequate performance while keeping the system under thermal limits.
+GNU/Linux has a set of kernel drivers exposing hardware interface to user space.
+This allows user space thermal solutions like "GNU/Linux Thermal Daemon" to read platform specific thermal and power tables to deliver adequate performance while keeping the system under thermal limits.